 “With this partnership, Johns Hopkins welcomes another opportunity to build on our collaborations with Baltimore City Public Schools to enhance the opportunity for students to excel in science, technology, engineering and mathematics education,” Johns Hopkins president Ronald J. Daniels told the university’s Gazette.

 Midwestern Areas See STEM as Job Maker

-In one rural Ohio high school, the Huffington Post reports that STEM education is not only broadening the education of students; it is expanding their career potential as well.
-Through studies that take students right from the classroom to real world experiences, students begin to see job opportunities open up right in their own rural community.
+In one rural Ohio high school, the Huffington Post reports that STEM education broadens students' education and expands their career potential.
+Through studies that take students from the classroom to real-world experiences, students begin to see job opportunities open up in their rural communities.

 Milwaukee, a town once known for its thriving manufacturing industry, is now using STEM education in its schools to expand employment opportunities in the area.
 Students are shifting focus from manufacturing to urban gardening, setting up hydroponic growing centers that teach them how to raise food in the middle of a bustling city.
-Teachers are connecting with scientists in their areas to help students see the practical applications their studies offer.
+Teachers connect with scientists in their areas to help students see their studies' practical applications.

 Microsoft Encourages Young Techies

 Computer science, a booming field with numerous employment opportunities, is getting a boost in schools across the country, thanks to Microsoft.
 The New York Times reports that this tech conglomerate is partnering with local schools to bring computer science to life by bringing Microsoft employees into the classroom.
-The company is sending employees to teach courses for a full year, in an attempt to hook college students into a career in computers after graduation.
+The company is sending employees to teach courses for a full year to hook college students into a computer career after graduation.